For those familiar with traditional frisbees, transitioning to disc golf can be very frustrating because most disc golf discs just don’t fly straight.

 9. Innova Leopard

-In higher weights and premium plastics the Leopard and it’s brother the Leopard3 are great straight flyers for advanced players.
-Another nice thing about the Leopard is that it is not only available for sale online, but is also usually available at local sporting good stores and disc golf shops.
+In higher weights and premium plastics, the Leopard and its brother the Leopard3 are great straight flyers for advanced players.
+Another nice thing about the Leopard is that it is not only available for sale online, but is also usually available at local sporting goods stores and disc golf shops.

 PROS